alphaeron/congen/docs/CONJUGATE_WORKOUT_GENERATOR.md

 The secondary exercise selection is implemented in the `ExerciseSelectionService` with the following key components:

 #### `selectSimilarSecondaryExercise()` Method
-- **Input**: Primary exercise, user equipment, preferences, available exercises, rotation history
+- **Input**: Primary exercise, user equipment, preferences, available exercises
 - **Process**:
   1. Filters exercises by user preferences and equipment
   2. Fetches muscle data for primary exercise from database